 A lot has been said in regards to theatre lovers vs cinema goers.
 While the filmy fans think that the theatre folks are snobbish, the latter usually looks down upon the former’s ‘shallow’ tastes.
 One of the reasons this debate comes up is that while Indian cinema is largely about entertainment, theatre has progressed to include intellect and relevance in its plays.
 Although, with the current state of theatre and the AGPization of classic plays, one cannot say the same.
 Moreover, theatre lovers once loved exploring plays in different languages – Urdu, Hindi, Marathi, and Gujarati being the prime ones.
 Meanwhile, cinema goers would stick to the classic Bollywood.
 Now the tables have turned, as English plays (mainly brought to stage by Aadyam) attract large crowds, while movies like Baahubali have increased the appeal of southern cinema.

 Whatever the state of theatre is today, there are some evergreen plays, which keep returning to the stage, winning our hearts every time.
-As BookMyShow turns 10, we are taking a look back at these plays, whose tickets you may have purchased on our site itself.
+Let’s take a look back at these plays, whose tickets you may have purchased on our site itself.
 Take a look:

 A Bengali play by Badal Sarkar, this absurdist drama is a landmark play in Indian theatre.
 The playwright – who explored experimental and anti-establishmentarian theatre – captured the loneliness faced by the youth of the post-Independence period in this play.
 The play deals with identity, creative freedom and stability with such accuracy that it leaves you feeling bitter.